top of page

 What to find vegan kids

 Firstly, there’s the issue of nutritional deficiencies that often blights the vegan community.
-Also, whole-food plant-based diets tend to be less energy dense and so cramming the high number of calories into your child that they need to support rapid growth can seem daunting.
+Also, whole-food plant-based diets tend to be less energy-dense so cramming the high number of calories into your child that they need to support rapid growth can seem daunting.

 Then finally there’s the issue of pickiness.
 Food refusal and a love for everything beige is tricky for any parent to deal with but gets vegan parents circling back to the concern about nutritional deficiencies.
 Furthermore, there are many vegan junk foods on the market now and foods high in salt, sugar and saturated fat which we need to be mindful of when buying highly processed foods.
 However, with time and careful planning, it is absolutely possible to ensure your child gets all they need from a well-thought-out vegan diet.